 Sacred Heart had their ritual in the late afternoon, at about 4 p.m.
 They assembled outside the central part of their building, in front of the area where they usually met.
 The Sacred Heart girls were blindfolded, then rearranged so that they were roughly paired up.
 Each pair then got a Frosh Leader.
 The Frosh Leader led the pair around the outside of the building, usually in a circular pattern.
 There was then an entry into the building through the central entrance that led to the room that was their usual meeting place.
 Here the Frosh were placed on the floor, told to remain quiet and stay still.
 There was an air of solemnity, accompanied by fear, as the girls did not yet know where they were and what to expect - the familiar had become the unfamiliar.
-After the Frosh were placed on the floor they were asked to remain there for several minutes.
-They began to feel physically and mentally uncomfortable: some were noticeably sweating and one seemed near fainting.
-A proctor recommended finishing up.
+After the Frosh were placed on the floor recommended finishing up.
 The girls were told to remove their blindfolds.
-They were in the familiar room and some party food such as chips, noo, and cake had been prepared for them by the Leaders.
+They were in the familiar room and some party food such as chips, pop, and cake had been prepared for them by the Leaders.
+Boddington